 Cedar Grilled Chicken-Stuffed Poblanos makes turning the oven on in the summer worth it.
 If you’ve been wondering how to cook with cedar planks, look no further.
 While the chicken and peppers are grilled, this dish is finished in the oven to crisp up the panko topping.
 Roasted poblano peppers brimming with cedar-grilled chicken, cheese, caramelized onion, and christened with golden panko crumbs—really, you have to try this.

 Grilled Salmon with Tomato-Basil Butter Sauce is part of a post I put together last summer with the 5 Best Fish Grilling Tips to make your best fret-free grilled fish.
-People get frustrated when grilling fish because it can be so delicate, which is another way of saying you have a short window of “just right”.
+Grilling fish can be frustrating because it is so delicate, which is another way of saying you have a short window of “just right”.
 Follow these tips to ace grilled fish every time.

 Grilled Thai Chili Sesame Shrimp makes weeknight meals a snap because it’s done in under 30 minutes from scratch.
-The sweet and tangy Thai chili sauce has just enough spice to grab your attention, but because it’s homemade, you can adjust the flavor in any direction that suits your family.
+The sweet and tangy Thai chili sauce has just enough spice to grab your attention.
+Because it’s homemade, you can adjust the flavor in any direction that suits your family.
 Shrimp cooks quickly, so be sure everything is ready before you head outside to the grill and keep a close eye on it.

 Grilled side dishes so the cooking stays outside:

 Grilled Beets & Asparagus with Fried Goat Cheese goes with anything … really.
 Sweet, earthy beets balance the assertive flavor of asparagus for an unlikely combination you’ll reach for again and again.
-You don’t have to top it with goat cheese (I can’t believe I just said that!) however, the fried goat cheese brings salt, tang and texture that makes you forget how healthy it all is.
+You don’t have to top it with goat cheese (I can’t believe I just said that!) however, the fried goat cheese brings salt, tang and texture that makes you forget it’s actually healthy.
 A splash of aged balsamic and you are set to impress!

 Grilled Corn of the Cob makes the heat of summer worth every drop of sweat.
-When sweet corn is in season locally, we enjoy it as much as three times a week because the season is brief here in Colorado.
+When we can find sweet corn locally, we enjoy it as much as three times a week because the season is brief here in Colorado.
 For me, I want a generous application of butter and the corn stays in the husk until it’s done—who wants dried out corn?
 So my best advice is to leave the husks ON and grill enough for freezing every chance you get.
 Don’t overlook this simple side dish, its sweet reward is summer’s best.

-You can always dress it up with garlic, cheese, or peppers if that’s your thing.
-Adding flavors can be fun, but best done once the corn is cooked in the husk to keep it from drying out and then apply any flavored butters or cheese for a quick char of 2 minutes over high heat.
+You can always top it with garlic, cheese, or peppers if that’s your thing.
+Adding flavors can be fun, but best done once the corn is cooked in the husk to keep it from drying out.
+Then apply any flavored butters or cheese for a quick char of 2 minutes over high heat.

-Grilled Cabbage with Classic Caesar Dressing was the single best food discovery I made last summer—think roasted Brussels sprouts, only milder in flavor and faster to make.
-Crisp, charred edges heighten the flavor of this humble vegetable and there’s no better way to dress it up than with savory Caesar and crushed croutons.
+Grilled Cabbage with Classic Caesar Dressing was the single best food discovery I made last summer—think mild roasted Brussels sprouts and faster to make.
+Charred edges heighten the flavor of this humble vegetable when it’s dressed up with savory Caesar and crushed croutons.

 Grilled desserts to bring some chill to summer: